solarslurpi/GrowBuddies/docs/systemd.md

 4. Enable the service with `sudo systemctl enable vpdbuddy_manage.service`.
 5. Check to make sure the service has been enabled with `systemctl is-enabled vpdbuddy_manage.service`.
 6. Start the service with `sudo systemctl start vpdbuddy_manage.service`.
 7. Check to make sure the service has been started with `systemctl is-active vpdbuddy_manage.servicee`.
 In this example, starting the service failed.
 To find out why, try `journalctl -u vpdbuddy_manage.service`.
-In this case we have:
+Here is log lines from one of the services I ran:

 ```python
 Oct 05 14:32:14 growBuddy python3.7[1286]: 2022-10-05 14:32:14,464:DEBUG:\[\]/home/pi/growBuddy/code/growBuddy.py:44  __init__   ...-> Initializing growBuddy class for task readSoilMoisture